Trying to improve social media engagement?

 - Generate reports

-If you already have a social media presence but need to improve it, consider increasing your focus on the quality of the graphics.
+If you already have a social media presence but need to improve it, consider increasing your focus on the quality of the visuals.
+Try to incorporate a variety of different media to create interest.

-Strong visuals will not only enhance your social media accounts, but build brand awareness and familiarity, keep your organisation at the top of mind and build sales.
+Strong visuals will not only enhance your social media accounts, but build brand awareness and familiarity, keep your organisation at the top of mind, and ultimately help build sales.